 Choosing a suitable audio interface ultimately depends on the type of music you do and you are planning to record.

 USB Audio Interfaces

 The most common connection you’ll find on most audio interfaces, the Universal Serial Bus is a format created to connect lots of different types of peripherals to your computer.
 Cameras, printers, mouse, keyboards, you name it.

 USB is pretty easy to operate..
 Just plug it in to an available port in your computer and you audio interface should be up and running in no time.
 You don’t even need a power supply for your audio interface anymore as its simply being powered up by the USB.

 USB audio interfaces are most convenient for most producers.
 Try to get the latest USB 3.0 version of audio interface.
 Many stores would try to sell you 2.0 audio interfaces for cheap these days to quickly push their old stocks off.
 USB 3.0 is obviously faster than USB 2.0, so you’d want to shop for the audio interface with the fastest connection possible.

 FireWire Audio Interfaces

-The advantage of using Firewire over USB connection is that Firewire have a capacity to stream bigger audio data with lower latency.
-Most Firewire audio interfaces also allows expansion where you can add more units thus increasing inputs and outputs.
+The advantage of using Firewire over a USB connection is that Firewire have the capacity to stream bigger audio data with lower latency.
+Most Firewire audio interfaces also allow expansion where you can add more units thus increasing inputs and outputs.
 A little care should be placed when using Firewire audio interfaces too.
 Always only turn the computer on after plugging in the Firewire cable.
 Hot-plugging an audio interface with Firewire can lead to damage on the interface.

 There are two types of Firewire types, Firewire 800 and Firewire 400.
 You’ll want to check the ports that your computer accepts and get an audio interface that matches the port on your computer.